WE RIDE JOSH MOSIMAN’S “SMART” HUSQVARNA FC450

 Fifth, Among the things that got Josh the opportunity to join the MXA staff was the 2017 bike test you are reading now.

-Why did this test leave such an impression?
+Why did this test leave such an impression on the MXA wrecking crew?
 Because it differed in so many ways from a normal National bike test.
 It was built by an electronic control unit (ECU) genius and had features that were never tried before.
 Thus, we wanted to bring Josh Mosiman’s Husqvarna FC450 back to give you a glimpse of where the future might be headed.

 ASK YOURSELF, WHAT IS THE BEST STRATEGY FOR WINNING RACES?
 WHAT COMES TO MIND?
 GET OUT FRONT EARLY.
 SEPARATE YOURSELF FROM THE PACK, THEN PUT IT ON CRUISE CONTROL.
 SOUNDS LIKE A GOOD PLAN, RIGHT?